v2arunv/bullish-checkout/README.md

 Refer to **Bullish Technical Assessment.pdf** for the original requirements.
 This is a Spring Boot application that utilises Spring Security and in-memory DB to achieve the provided requirements.

-For your convinience, you can run `setup.sh` which is a helper script that can add products and deals into a running instance of the web application.
+For your convenience, you can run `run.sh` which is a helper script that can add products and deals into a running instance of the web application.
 Please note you will have to run this every time you stop & start the app since none of the data is persisted.

+You can find the pre-loaded products and deals my look at `src/main/resources/data.sql`.
+You can use them for your testing.
+You can also just use the Postman collection directly.

 ## Running the application